-Medicare tries to make it a little easier by covering advance care planning under Medicare Part B. If your provider accepts assignment, you pay nothing for this service during your Yearly Wellness Visit.
+Medicare tries to make it a little easier by covering advance care planning under Medicare Part B. If your provider accepts assignment, you pay nothing for this service when conducted during your Yearly Wellness Visit.
 You may also talk to your health care provider about advance care outside of these visits.
 However, the Part B deductible and co-insurance apply.

 What Are Advance Directives?

 Simply put, advance directives are legal documents in which you state your wishes for the type of health care you want in the event you’re no longer able to communicate your wishes.
 Whether your physician deems your incapacitation is permanent or temporary, advance directives ensure you receive the type of care you prefer.